matthiasn/talk-transcripts/Sierra_Stuart/Components.md

 Stopping a system is the same procedure.
 It just goes in the reverse order.
 It goes from customers back up to the least dependent things in the system.

 So in -- this has allowed me to connect a component to its dependencies.
-I've basically injected email and DB into customers, finding them in the system.
+I've basically injected Email and DB into Customers, finding them in the system.

 ![00.21.45 Dependency Injection ](Components/00.21.45.jpg)